 The most common types of screws and their characteristics are listed below.

 - Masonry: Do not have pointed tips.
-Therefore a hole needs to be pre-drilled in the concrete or brickwork before inserting masonry screws
+Therefore, a hole must be pre-drilled in the concrete or brickwork before inserting masonry screws.

 For a comprehensive visual guide to screw types, check out this PDF from Bolt Depot.